processone/docs.ejabberd.im/content/developer/repositories.md

   This is extra Erlang modules developed for ejabberd but that can be useful in other Erlang applications.
 * [processone/p1_logger](https://github.com/processone/p1_logger):
-  Logger wrapper to allow selecting your prefered logger at build time.
+  Logger wrapper to allow selecting your preferred logger at build time.
 * [basho/lager](https://github.com/basho/lager): Erlang logger module.
 * [DeadZen/goldrush](https://github.com/DeadZen/goldrush): Small